 The shed is more than a workspace.
 It is a form of sanctuary: material, psychological, and conceptual.
 Within it, work can develop according to its own rhythm, outside the immediate pressures of productivity, profit, and rapid circulation.
 Slowness, hesitation, failure, and return are allowed to remain part of the process.

 This autonomy is fragile because it is never fully separate from the world beyond it.
 The shed exists within the same economic and cultural systems it quietly resists.
-Yet its value lies precisely in this tension.
-It offers a temporary space in which attention can be sustained, where labour can retain its own tempo, and where practice can persist on terms not entirely dictated by external demands.
+Yet its value lies precisely in this tension — a temporary space in which attention can be sustained, where labour can retain its own tempo, and where practice can persist on terms not entirely dictated by external demands.

 Fragile Agency and Exposure